dingherself/love-gender-sex/handouts/_posts/2026-02-02-plato-symposium-ii.md

 ## Warm-up activity

-- In your experience, why do people yearn for love?
+1. In your experience, why do people yearn for love?
 [Bobby]
+2. What difference, if any, is there between love at first glance and Love the real deal?
-- Are you interested in being in love?
+3. Are you interested in being in love?
 Why or why not?

 ## Agathon [Leah]